 Each client experiences bilateral stimulation in their own unique way.
 For some it can be very mild, for others more intense.
 The amount of sessions to complete treatment depends on the history of the client.
 When EMDR is complete (which can take multiple sessions), the disturbing thoughts and feelings decrease in intensity, and are replaced with a reassured or empowered belief about the situation.

 One of the incorrect myths about EMDR is that it is only for people who have experienced trauma or have been diagnosed with PTSD.
 EMDR can help with really just about anything.
 EMDR certainly has been shown to be highly effective in helping those diagnosed with PTSD or those who have experienced trauma.
-EMDR can also help with every day issues including insomnia, grief, anxiety, self-esteem, depression, phobias, upsetting memories, panic, negative patterns, self-doubt, addictions, stress reduction, pain, performance anxiety, public speaking, and much more!
+EMDR can also help with every day issues including insomnia, grief and loss, anxiety, self-esteem, depression, phobias, upsetting memories, panic, negative patterns, self-doubt, addictions, stress reduction, pain, performance anxiety, public speaking, and much more!

 When I’m working with a client and helping them decide if they’d like to try EMDR, I often ask a series of questions to help them make this decision.
 Here are a few of those questions you can ask yourself: